The supervisors of a soil and water conservation district have the following powers in addition to their other powers:

 (N) To enter into contracts or agreements with the chief of the division of soil and water resources to implement and administer a program for urban sediment pollution abatement and to receive and expend moneys provided by the chief for that purpose;

-(O) To develop operation and management plans, as defined in section 1511.01 of the Revised Code, as necessary;
+(O) To develop operation and management plans as necessary;

 (Q) With regard to composting conducted in conjunction with agricultural operations, to do all of the following: